-Café Royal is a Grade 1 Listed Building on Regent Street overlooking Piccadilly Circus.
-It was originally opened in 1865 and by the end of the nineteenth century had become the place to be, and to be seen.
+London’s famous Café Royal is a Grade I listed building on Regent Street overlooking Piccadilly Circus.
+It was originally opened in 1865 and by the end of the nineteenth century had become the place to be and to be seen.
 At one point, it was said to have the greatest wine cellar in the world.
-It was closed in 2008 for a major refurbishment.

 Regent Street, London